Simon-Tang/py_dream_cheeky/README.md

 1. The [prerequisites](https://github.com/walac/pyusb) for installing `pyusb` (check the link for `pyusb` setup instructions)

-TODO: Upload to PyPi.
-Until uploaded to PyPi, the below instructions won't work.

 In the virtual environment for your project:
 ```bash
 pip3 install pydreamcheeky